 Shipping at a quiet time has upsides and downsides.
 It was good for ironing out the kinks and taking time to discover bugs without it impacting too many people, but the downside was that it was difficult to guage how the redesign performed.
 Is it quiet because of the time of year or does our new website suck?
 This toyed with me emotionally.
 It’s only since we moved into 2019 and normal service has resumed that I can see the positive effects it’s had on conversion rate, cashflow etc. That’s something to be mindful of if you have a seasonal business.

 I felt just as big a fear shipping the redesign as I did the day I launched the business.
 Things were working well with manual processes and the previous brand.
 I had my workflow refined and I was getting results.
 It was tempting to keep things the way they were instead of iterate.
-However, I was aware of the dangers of becoming complacent and resting on my laurels.
+However, I was aware of the dangers of becoming complacent.